ChrisLTD/ChrisLTD.com/_posts/2013-04-02-site-overhaul.md

 ## Dropbox out, Rsync in

-When I originally launched this site last year, I published it from a Dropbox folder synced between my computers and my web server[^process].
+When I originally launched this site last year, [I published it from a Dropbox folder synced between my computers and my web server]({% post_url 2012-02-08-site-tech %}).
 While that process worked – and gave me the opportunity to publish posts from my phone or tablet – the server-side Dropbox installation was unpredictable.
 The syncing service would crash and need to be relaunched regularly.
 I also ran into problems where the server’s files would overwrite my new local versions.
 It wasn’t a disaster thanks to Dropbox’s file history feature, but it was annoying enough to convince me to switch to [Rsync](http://en.wikipedia.org/wiki/Rsync).

 Rsync is one of those good old Unix utilities that is esoteric to use, but bulletproof.
 Now my site files are generated on my laptop with [Jekyll](https://github.com/mojombo/jekyll) and “rsynced” to my server.
 It’s quick because Rsync only transfers the parts of the files that have changed.
 The entire process (including building the site) takes less than a minute.